badal-io/airflow2-local-ci-cd/gcp-cloud-shell/README.md

 ## Working with GCP Cloud Shell

 - The virtual machine instance that backs your Cloud Shell session is not permanently allocated to a Cloud Shell session and terminates if the session is <strong> inactive for 20 minutes </strong>.
-After the instance is terminated, any modifications that you made to it outside your $HOME are lost.
+Once the session is terminated, any modifications that you made to it outside your $HOME directory are lost.

 - GCP Cloud Shell has several limitations.
 If your cloud shell session is expired or closed, you <strong> have to re-run the Airflow initializaiton steps given in the section #4 (step 4.1)</strong>